1BQD/1BQD/README.md

 Welcome!
 ---
 Hey there, welcome to my GitHub profile!
-I'm Tim Szameitat, better known as 1BQD, and I'm a developer from germany.
+I'm Tim, better known as 1BQD, and I'm a developer from germany.
 I'm into game engines and Plugins

 What I do
 ---